-It’s tempting to jump straight into action, or take a shortcut by deciding what you want and who you want to be before you do the work of self-discovery.
+It’s tempting to jump straight into the action or take a shortcut by deciding what you want and who you want to be before you do the work of self-discovery.
 I am here to tell you it’s the wrong approach.
 I tried it, and I failed miserably, finding myself in a worse place than before.

 Without a proper understanding of your situation today, you won’t be able to slay your demons.
 You must pull them to the surface and face them head-on.

-This is what the first leg of this journey will do for you.
+That is what the first leg of this journey will do for you.
 It will map who you are and provide you with a platform for reflection and self-analysis.

 To learn more about the Discovery process, follow the Journey Map below or jump right into the Discovery Voyage – Shining a Light on Who You Are.

 Creation Voyage — A Path To The Best Version Of You

 Discovering who you are is a vital step in your personal development, but it’s only the beginning.
 Sadly, many people stop at that: they do a thorough self-discovery, and once they have the epiphany, they jump into action.
 That’s another mistake I personally made, and it cost me a lot.
 It’s not unfathomable, though.
 When you live a life with very little or no self-reflection—like I did—and have one tiny epiphany, it’s very tempting to think you have penetrated the ice and now the sky’s the limit, so you might as well leap into action.

 But there’s a disconnect there.
 Action to achieve what?
 Maybe you have some idea about something specific that you want or wish to accomplish, and you jump to attack it, equipped with a new awareness of your powers.